 About the Hydrogen and Fuel Cells Program

-The U.S. DOE Hydrogen and Fuel Cells Program works in partnership with industry, academia, national laboratories, federal and international agencies to:
+The U.S. Department of Energy (DOE) Hydrogen and Fuel Cells Program works in partnership with industry, academia, national laboratories, and federal and international agencies to:

-- Overcome technical barriers through research and development of hydrogen production, delivery, and storage technologies, as well as fuel cell technologies for transportation, distributed stationary power, and portable power applications,
+- Overcome technical barriers through research and development of hydrogen production, delivery, infrastructure, storage, fuel cells, and multiple end uses across transportation, industrial, and stationary power applications,

 - Address safety concerns and develop model codes and standards,